Prem-Kumar16/dash_grpcweb_v3/README.md

 Now you can change any values in can bus input simulator and see the changes in the digital cockpit.

 ![Screenshot (431)](https://github.com/Prem-Kumar16/dash_grpcweb_v3/assets/75419846/d907acab-c7d7-4bbf-afe8-367aa56052f5)

+# Cleanup

+## Demo 1

+Delete CloudFormation stack **Chariott-CAN-demo1**

+## Demo 2

+Delete the below cloudformation stacks one by one

+1. Service-discovery-demo2
+2. Datasimulator-demo2
+3. Dashboard-demo2